IGFA Representatives

 Over the last 30 years Marc McElrath has fished the Fiji Islands, Costa Rica, Hawaii, New Zealand and Samoa.
 He is former President of the Denarau Game and Sports Fishing Club and served as a committee member for the last 12 years.
 The club has grown to over 100 members who support and promote fishing conservation and responsible angling in accordance with IGFA rules.

-Taveuni, Qamea and Laucala, Fiji Islands
+Taveuni, Fiji Islands

 NEW CALEDONIA